frevib/kafka-konsumer-flow/README.md

 ## Kotlin Kafka Flow
-Thin wrapper around Apache Kotlin consumer
+Kafka consumer using Kotlin Flow

+* Kafka consumer, using `flow`
+* Parallel Kafka consumer using `channelFlow` (you loose partition ordering)

 ### Usage
-Copy code from KafkaConsumer.kt
+Copy code from `KafkaConsumer.kt` or

-or

-Use as library

 ### Examples